emmajanedrews/base-template/_posts/2018-02-28-a-discussion-with-a-buyers-agent-how-to-be-ready-to-buy-in-this-market.md

 <center>&nbsp;</center>

-Today, I’m joined by my good friend, Angie Bauman, one of the top buyer’s agents and listing agents on our team.
+Today, I’m joined by my good friend Angie Bauman, one of the top buyer’s agents and listing agents on our team.
 I wanted to talk to her about her experience on the buyer side of the business.

 **Angie, what do you see happening in the market as it relates to buyers?**